Manifests — Assembling and Delivering

 Position.
 Inside a turn, between the orchestrator and the work it dispatched.
 Slots.
 The sub-results of that work.
 Settlement.
 Re-injects the composed result into the awaiting turn.

 When the orchestrating LLM dispatches several parallel research tasks — each one a routed event — it returns from respond() with turnState: 'awaiting'.
 Behind the scenes, an Assembly Manifest tracks which sub-results are still outstanding.
-As soon as all of them have arrived, the composed result is inject()-ed back into the turn, and the LLM sees it as a tool result and decides what to do next.
+As soon as all slots fill, onComplete routes the composed result back via router.routeEvent(), and a routing rule maps it to a fresh actor invocation — the orchestrator sees the assembled data and continues the turn.

 const registry = new ManifestRegistry();